aeturrell/coding-for-economists/code-preliminaries.md

 Almost all of the code you'll see can be run on all three of the major operating systems: Windows, MacOS, and Linux.

-If you haven't yet decided which operating system to use, I recommend either Linux or MacOS because, in a very small number of cases, your code, third party packages and libraries, the command line, and coding related tools like Docker, either won't work at all on Windows or will be *much* more difficult to set up.
+If you haven't yet decided which operating system to use, this book recommends either Linux or MacOS because, in a very small number of cases, your code, third party packages and libraries, the command line, and coding related tools like Docker, either won't work at all on Windows or will be *much* more difficult to set up.
 (Don't panic if you have Windows already: we'll come to a workaround in a moment.)
 Although it is rare that you run into a case like this, it's just often enough for it to be a real pain.
 The most common way this manifests is that Windows uses a different set of text-based commands to Linux and Mac.
 Furthermore, if you ever need to scale up your work to the cloud, you'll find that it's more cost effective to use machines that have use an operating system closer to Linux (which MacOS is).
 While Macs are famous for being expensive, most Linux distributions are free, so you should be able to find a code-friendly operating system to satisfy any budget constraint.
 Linux used to have a reputation as being fearsomely difficult for beginners.
 But modern Linux distributions, such as Ubuntu, are pretty user-friendly.

 If you are using Windows, then a good workaround for these issues is to use the [*Windows Subsystem for Linux*](https://pbpython.com/wsl-python.html).
 It's essentially a Linux operating system that installs alongside and integrates with your existing Windows operating system.
 This allows you to run code as if you were using Linux.
 You can get WSL [for free from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 (The fact that Microsoft has included this feature speaks to the need for it.)